Fawad Chaudhry: Ministerial positions

-He hosted Khabar Kay Pechay on Neo News.
-In March 2015 he took an interview of Syed Mustafa Kamal.
+Resignation from the National Assembly

+On 10 April 2022, due to the removal of Imran Khan's government by vote of no confidence, he resigned from the National Assembly on the orders of Imran Khan.
+The newly elected Speaker accepted the resignations of eleven members on 28 July 2022, one of them was Fawad Chaudhry.
+After the 09/05 vandalism of Army installations, PTI members and leadership, were arrested en-masse.

+Leaving Pakistan Tehreek-e-Insaf

+On 24 May 2023, Fawad Chaudhry decided to leave the Pakistan Tehreek-e-Insaf party.
+He publicly announced his retirement from "active politics" and parted ways with Imran Khan and Pakistan Tehreek-E-Insaf, resigning from both his held positions within the party and basic party membership.

-Controversies
+Controversies and criticisms

-Moon Sighting Controversy
+Moon sighting controversy (2019)

 In May 2019, Chaudhry launched Pakistan's first official moon-sighting website and issued five-year lunar calendar based on scientific readings of the moon’s movement in a bid to end Pakistan's moon-sighting controversy, however his move was severely criticized by the religious clerics.
 He is criticized for preferring far left polemic over objective dialogue with legal experts in classical universities.
-During another controversy Fawad Chaudhry slapped Bol News anchor Sami Ibrahim.
+During another controversy Fawad Chaudhry slapped Bol News anchor Mubashir Luqman.

+Comments on the Pulwama attacks (2020)

+In October 2020, Chaudhary also admitted to the role of Pakistan in the 2019 Pulwama attack, commenting that “Humne Hindustan Ko Ghus Ke Maara (We hit India in their home).
+Our success in Pulwama, is a success of this nation under the leadership of Imran Khan.”

-Sedition Case
+Sedition case (2023)

-On 24 January 2023, he was arrested in allegations of threatening senior members of Pakistan Election Commission and their families in order to desist from their duties according to Islamabad police.
+On 24 January 2023, he was arrested on allegations of threatening senior members of Pakistan Election Commission and their families in order to desist from their duties according to Islamabad police.
 An FIR (No 69/23) was registered against the PTI leader under sections 153-A, 506, 505 and 124-A of PPC on the complaint of Secretary ECP Omar Hamid Khan, saying the accused used threatening language against the commission and its members.
 Speaking to the media and people, the accused, Fawad Chaudhry, threatened the ECP members and their families, the FIR stated.
 Fawad Chaudhry was released from Adiala jail on 1 February 2023 after he was granted bail on the condition that he would not repeat any such words that incite violence against a constitutional institution.
 The ECP and prosecution opposed Fawad’s bail and requested the court to reject it.